sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - `docker build -t name:tag` build an image with the specified name and tag.

+- `docker tag current_name:new_name` - clones an image giving it a different name.

 - To list all installed images `docker images` or `docker image ls`.

 - `docker rmi [image]` - removes an image (all related containers must be stopped before deleting an image).